fakenickels/fakenickels/README.md

 I like computers and stuff, also ReasonML and OCaml.

+If you want to reach me out just talk to me on Twitter.

 Se você fala português, dá uma olhada no meu [curso de ReasonML](http://es77.fakenickels.dev/)!